dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 1:44 - There is an important missing piece here: we have not provided a way to unsubscribe a listener.
 But instead of adding a dedicated `unsubscribe` method, we will just return a function from the subscribe method that removes this listener from the `listeners` array.
-2:03 - Finally by the time the store is returned we want it to have the inital state populated. so we are going to dispatch a dummy action just to get the reducer to return the initial value.
+2:03 - Finally by the time the store is returned we want it to have the initial state populated. so we are going to dispatch a dummy action just to get the reducer to return the initial value.
 2:18 - this implementation of the Redux store is (*apart from a few minor details